canalplus/rx-player/doc/api/errors.md

     in a ``"LOADED"`` state.
     This code is always a warning and it never causes playback interruption.

+  - ``"MEDIA_ERR_UNLOADED_METADATA"``: The browser does not permit to get loaded metadatas from stream or directfile.
+As a consequence, the rx-player throws.

   - ``"MEDIA_ERR_DECODE"``: A pushed segment/media could not be decoded by the browser.
 This happens most-of-all with malformed segments.